knutzk/ml-workshop/README.md

 jupyter notebook
 ```

+#### 3) Exploring the first notebook

+If you have followed (2a) or (2b) above, the last command opens your default web
-This opens a new tab in your default web browser, with the Jupyter logo at the
+browser with a Jupyter webpage.
+The Jupyter logo should be at the top of the
-top of the page, and a display of your user directory.
-Navigate to the folder,
+page, and the page itself should display your user directory.
+Now it's time to
+explore the first notebook and to verify the setup!

-to which you downloaded the copy of this repository, enter the folder, then open
+Navigate to the folder, to which you downloaded the copy of this repository,
-the test file [01_test_notebook.ipynb](01_test_notebook.ipynb).
-Go through the
+enter the folder, then open the test file
+[01_test_notebook.ipynb](01_test_notebook.ipynb).
+Follow the instructions inside
-notebook to verify your python installation and the conda environemnt setup.
+the notebook to verify your python installation and the anaconda environment
+setup.

+After closing the browser tab, your Jupyter instance closes automatically if you
+used the Anaconda Navigator in step (2a).
+If you opened Jupyter from the command
-After closing the browser tab, you can shut down the Jupyter notebook server
+line in (2b), you can shut down the Jupyter notebook server with CTRL+C. The
-with CTRL+C. The conda environment can be deactivated with:
+conda environment can be deactivated with:

 ```
 conda deactivate
 ```

-#### 2c) Setup with docker (experts)
+## Setup without anaconda (experts)

-This introduction is meant for people who are familiar with using docker and
+The above instructions are meant for people not familiar with setups of python
-executing codes in docker images/containers.
-Docker images provide
-self-contained setups of libraries and packages and allow executing code on
+versions and/or virtual environments.
+If you are familiar with both, of course
+you can stick to your best practices to set up an environment for this
-different systems under the same conditions.
-This repository comes with a docker
+repository.
+Inter alia, this repository comes with a docker file that builds an
-file that builds an image with all packages required for the execution of the
+image with all packages required for the execution of the notebooks.
+The image
-notebooks.
-The image can either be downloaded as `knutzk/ml-workshop:latest`
+can either be downloaded as `knutzk/ml-workshop:latest` from the [docker
-from the [docker hub](https://hub.docker.com/r/knutzk/ml-workshop) or it can be
+hub](https://hub.docker.com/r/knutzk/ml-workshop) or it can be built from this
-built from this repository directly:
+repository directly:

 ```
 cd <path to downloaded copy>/ml-workshop/